randy99kuang/ML_FinalProject/README.md

 ## Overview of Code Repository
 A few Colab/Jupyter Notebooks are containing in the root of the repository:
-- all contains every class/model/function as well as code that calls these models/functions.
+- "all.ipynb" contains every class/model/function as well as code that calls these models/functions.
-- condensed contains only the code that calls underlying models & functions by importing.
+- "condensed.ipynb" contains only the code that calls underlying models & functions by importing.
+Note that this file is no different than "all.ipynb" except that it imports Python code from the "Code" directory instead using additional cells to store code.
-- final report contains all code as well as text containing an overview of the project.
+- The final report .ipynb file contains all code as well as text containing an overview of the project.

 There are also two associated folders containing relevant files:
 - The "Code" directory classes/models/functions used in the project.
-Note that none of this code is executable.
+Note that none of this code produces executable output.
 - "The "Models and Images" directory contains saved model and image files that were used.
-By default, the Colab notebooks will load these pre-trained models and images in interest of time.
+By default, the .ipynb notebooks will load these pre-trained models and images in interest of time.
 Note that this directory is not in the Github repo due to size limitations, and is instead on Google Drive and can be accessed through the link above.

 ## Running the Notebooks